Changissnz/vehicle_hacking__TheRussianPerspective/README.md

 - Devotes more of his time during recent years on Red team hacking operations, and does not have the proper background knowledge to understand advanced technology.
 Rather plunders then purchases advanced technology for his personal engineers to enhance into weaponized forms.
 - Constantly practices pop cultural conservative mannerisms in the mirror to blend in with foreign leadership, but enjoys activities such as philandering, hard drugs, and demon-worshipping.
 - Makes up elaborate but identical fallacious stories to tell his many secret foreign fiances on how he obtained his narco-ballistic wealth.
-- Practices foresight in developing plans to "siphon" hos unusual forms of wealth such as narco-ballistic wealth into more civil malice such as "cybersecurity".
+- Practices foresight in developing plans to "siphon" his unusual forms of wealth, such as narco-ballistic wealth, into more civil malice such as "cybersecurity".